vincent212/CME-Market-Data-Handler/README.md

 A minimalist CME MDP 3.0 C++ market data feed handler implementing all required features

 This project contains code for a minimalist feed handler for the CME MDP3 protocol.
-It is designd for futures but with some modifications it will work for BTEC and EBS.
+It is designed for futures but with some modifications it will work for BTEC and EBS.

 Support is avaible from the authors: